 Certain inherited metabolic diseases can lead to cirrhosis.

-People with hemochromatosis absorb too much iron from their food.
+People with hereditary hemochromatosis absorb too much iron from their food.
 The iron settles in tissues throughout the body, including the liver.
 If enough iron builds up in the liver, it can lead to cirrhosis and liver cancer.

 Other rare diseases that increase the risk of liver cancer include: